Edward Scott (sportsman): Early life

 Keith Scott was born in Truro, Cornwall and attended Clifton College, near to Clifton where his grandfather the politician Edward Scott had settled on returning to England from Australia to practise medicine.
 Scott's father, Frank Sholl Scott, practised medicine in Cornwall, just as Scott's grandfather had done.
 Thus it was that Edward Keith Scott followed in this tradition and after attending Clifton went on to Lincoln College, Oxford, to read medicine and then continued his training at St Mary's Hospital, London.

 Rugby career

 Scott played rugby at Clifton RFC and went on to represent both Oxford University and St Mary's Hospital RFC, both leading rugby sides of that time.
+In 1947 he returned to Cornwall and joined Redruth RFC.
 His father, Frank Sholl Scott, had represented England at rugby union in 1907 and Edward was to follow in his father's footsteps.
 He was first capped during the 1947 Five Nations Championship, in a win over Wales.
 A year later he made his captaincy debut when he led England in a Test against Australia at Twickenham, which the tourists won the 11 points.
 The Cornish centre got another three caps in the 1948 Five Nations but lost the two which he captained.